rost5000/micronaut-serialization-bug/README.md

 Assume that I have thirdparty library that generates only Jackson annotation, I cannot influence to this lib.
 I try to import and configure that as micronaut library dependency.

+The library represents that we can receive a several types of requests or undefined request with common parameters, so, in this project, we can see:

+1. [`Request`](./modules/dto-lib/src/main/java/com/example2/dtos/Request.java) contains the common properties that can be use in all requests.
+Some of the properties can be nullable
+2. [`RequestType1`](./modules/dto-lib/src/main/java/com/example2/dtos/RequestType1.java) when we receive some request with defined parameters
+3. [`RequestUndefined`](./modules/dto-lib/src/main/java/com/example2/dtos/RequestUndefined.java) when we receive undefined type of the request with unspecified parameters
 ## Bug reproducing

 Run the following command: